TL;DR — Key Takeaways

 Types of HR Policies Every Organization Needs

 While the specific language and scope of each policy will vary by industry, size, and location, the following categories represent the baseline every organization should cover.
-These are the policies that come up most often, carry the most legal weight, and have the greatest impact on day-to-day employee experience.
+These are the 7 most common HR Policies that come up most often, carry the most legal weight, and have the greatest impact on day-to-day employee experience.

 1. Employment Policies